Travel Tile

 Glenwood Springs in Colorado was the first stop on our Colorado and Utah Parks Exploration Trip.
 This was our first stop on this 16 day, 1,533 mile road trip.
 Nestled amidst the picturesque Rocky Mountains, Glenwood Springs is a charming Colorado town renowned for its natural wonders and recreational offerings.
 Boasting the world's largest mineral hot springs pool, visitors can relax in its healing waters while soaking in the stunning surroundings.
 The Glenwood Caverns Adventure Park offers an exhilarating experience with cave tours and thrilling amusement rides perched atop Iron Mountain.
 The Colorado River flows through the town, providing opportunities for rafting, kayaking, and fishing.
 Hiking enthusiasts are drawn to the extensive trails that lead to panoramic viewpoints, such as Hanging Lake, a turquoise gem suspended on the edge of Glenwood Canyon.
 With a vibrant downtown, visitors can explore boutiques, galleries, and eateries.
 Glenwood Springs seamlessly combines outdoor exploration with relaxation, making it a popular destination for those seeking a blend of natural beauty and recreational excitement.

-Travel Tile We selected Glenwood Springs because it was within a reasonable driving distance from Denver and put us close to the Colorado National Monument and Utah.
+We selected Glenwood Springs because it was within a reasonable driving distance from Denver and put us close to the Colorado National Monument and Utah.
 We didn’t have any expectations before we arrived other than that we wanted to see what the western Colorado rockies were like.
 We knew that we wanted to visit Doc Holiday’s gravesite and the Aspen area out of curiosity because we used to do a lot of skiing and never reached Aspen.
 What we found when we arrived in Glenwood Springs was a pleasant small western Colorado town with a lot of character.

 Glenwood Springs is not a large town, the current population is 10,048 (in 2020).
 One main street and the commercial area of downtown is small and walkable.
 The altitude is similar to Denver at 5,761 feet above sea level (Denver is 5,279 feet).
 It is surrounded by the White River National Forest and the last 20 miles of I-70 traverses a spectacular canyon; Glenwood Canyon.
 Its walls climb as high as 1,300 feet above the Colorado River.
 It is the largest such canyon on the Upper Colorado.

-Where is Glenwood Springs, Colorado Map
+Where is Glenwood Springs Map

 Glenwood Springs is 188 miles from the Denver Airport on the north western side of Colorado.
-The directions can’t get much easier just take I-70 from Denver all the way.
+The directions can’t get much easier just drive west on I-70 from Denver all the way.
 The scenery can’t be beat as you travel across the Rocky Mountains.
 Glenwood Springs is surrounded by the White River National Forest and the last 20 miles of I-70 traverses a spectacular canyon; Glenwood Canyon.
 Its walls climb as high as 1,300 feet above the Colorado River.
 It is the largest such canyon on the Upper Colorado.

-It’s 105.7 miles to the Colorado National Monument which was on our list of things to see and about 198 miles to Moab, Utah which was our next stop.
+Glenwood Springs is perfectly positioned as our first trip stop; it’s 105.7 miles to the Colorado National Monument which was on our list of things to see and about 198 miles to Moab, Utah which was our next stop.

 Things we saw on I-70